sxsw/rfm/README.md

     ruby
     gem 'ginjo-rfm'

-Edge: ginjo-rfm is on it's way to ActiveModel compliance.
+Edge: ginjo-rfm is on it's way to ActiveModel compatibility.
 You will soon be able to do:

     class Account < Rfm::Base
       config :layout=>'account_xml'